efreethy/technical-docs/mob-x.md

 * Pretty much anywhere we want to keep application state in sync across disparate regions of the application.
 * The Venue map is a complex state tree that is subject to change as entity changes stream in through pub-sub.
 MobX could hook into entity change events in order to keep this state tree consistent.
 * Our shared sdk doesn't have any global state management, but individuals services do.
 These services could be promoted to be observables.
-We could define React component wrappers in `rival-react` which wrap these services and propagate changes to children components.
+We could define React component wrappers in `[company]-react` which wrap these services and propagate changes to children components.
 MobX will handle state change detection and update so we won't have to.
 The library might have a use in generalizing our current `StateContainer` pattern.
 * For application state that is derived, such as search indexes used by esjs, or other arbitrary derivations such as lookup tables - these could be designated as observers of the application state they depend on.
 * If we ever have a need to simplify areas like pub-sub, stream processing, or queue / chunk processing - MobX will be there to abstract away the complicated aspects of state invalidation.